Life Drawing

 Grades and ages listed are general guidelines; consider your students/audience.
 Many programs can be enlightening for adults as well.
 Call to discuss my adaptations for your younger or older audiences.

-If you want multi-class presentations, have large groups (more than 50) or other needs, I can adjust to acheive your goals.
+If you want multi-class presentations, have large groups (more than 50) or other needs, I can adjust to achieve your goals.

 Nature Programs for Parks, Campgrounds, Schools and Nature Centers